1952 Bible Conference (Adventist): Highlights and Analysis

 Edward Heppenstall's presentations on the Two Covenants became the normative interpretation on the topic in the denomination to the present day.
 Heppenstall emphasized the importance of the heart in obeying the Ten Commandments a view taught by Ellen G. White.
-Early Adventists had tended to emphasized legalism (i.e. "obey and live") and during the early twentieth-century had felt the influence of the dispensationalist view of the covenants (old covenant belonged to the Old Testament).
-Heppenstall re-emphasized the church belief, that the old and New Covenants are part of an everlasting covenant.
+Early Adventists had tended to emphasize legalism (i.e. "obey and live") and during the early twentieth-century had felt the influence of the dispensationalist view of the covenants (that the old covenant belonged to the Old Testament).
+Heppenstall re-emphasized the church belief, that the old and new covenants are part of an everlasting covenant.